GLUTEN - 5 impacts on Women's Health

 2. Gluten & Anemia

-Here things complicate even more.
-Women are more prone to anemia, as they lose blood every month during their reproductive years (this, amongst other causes).
+Here things complicate: women are more prone to anemia than men, as they lose blood every month during their reproductive years (this, amongst other causes).

-Now... if you've struggled with anemia at one point in your life (and if you're a lady older than 25yo you probably did) you know how hard it is to live with its symptoms and how annoying it can be to fix it.
+So, if you've struggled with anemia at one point in your life (and if you're a lady older than 25yo you probably already did!) you know how hard it is to live with its symptoms and how annoying it can be to fix it.

-Let me make this clear: eating gluten very likely puts your iron absorption in danger, especially in late perimenopause (when repeated, heavier bleedings often lead to anemia).
+Let me make this clear: eating gluten very likely puts your iron absorption in danger, especially in late perimenopause (when repeated, unpredictable, heavier bleedings often lead to an enhanced anemia).

-You want to support the body, fix and further prevent anemia - and unless suffering of a special condition, it is advisable to take small amounts of iron with vitamin C every month during your menstrual phase (to keep your levels stable).
+In menopause transition you really want to support the body, to fix and to further prevent anemia - and unless suffering of a special condition, it is advisable to take small amounts of iron with vitamin C every month during your menstrual phase (to keep your levels stable).

 3. Autoimmune conditions